ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     cd $SRCROOT/cime/scripts/$CASEROOT
     ./preview_run

-How can I run an individual task in the exiting workflow?
+How can I run an individual task in the existing workflow?
 =========================================================

 The CIME-CCS allows you to run the specific task in the workflow by supplying the **--only-job** parameter to the **case.submit** command.